Independent Study

 If we get this ‘right’ it has been shown that:

-- Class time can be utilised to focus on skills and higher order thinking such as application
+- Class time can be utilised to focus to go further.

-- It is good preparation for university and develops independent study skills.
+- It is good preparation for university and further commitments.